rbishop/zing/README.md

 # zing

-Put some zing in your I/O by using the new io_uring interface on Linux
+Put some zing in your I/O with the new io_uring interface on Linux

 ## Goals